micahflee/linux_harden/README.md

 ## To Do

-* Write AppArmor profiles for Chrome, Thunderbird, Pidgin, LibreOffice, Jitsi, Skype, VLC
+* Write AppArmor profiles for Chrome, Pidgin, LibreOffice, Jitsi, Skype, VLC